ckan/ckan-docker/README.txt

 - Check out Florian's docs https://github.com/dbca-wa/ckan/blob/dbca2022/doc/maintaining/installing/install-from-docker-compose.rst
 - Check out Florian's repo https://github.com/dbca-wa/ckan/tree/dbca2022
 - Documentation to be re-done from scratch...anything that could be useful can be mentioned here eg: local storage for ckan.ini

+ToDo (workarounds to fix)

+1. nginx - what caching should I implement?
+2. DataPusher - needed to use a custom requirements.txt (see https://github.com/ckan/datapusher/pull/251)